citp/privacy-policy-historical/r/re/rem/remind.com.md

 * * *

-### With your consent
+## With your consent

-Except as set forth herein or where Remind determines necessary in order to comply with applicable laws or legal processes, you will be notified when your Personal Information may be shared with third parties, and you will be given the option to prevent the sharing of this information unless required by law or legal processes.
+Except as described in this Privacy Policy or where Remind determines necessary in order to comply with applicable laws or legal processes, you will be notified when your Personal Information may be shared with agents or companies other than Remind, and you will be given the option to prevent the sharing of this information unless required by law or legal processes.

 ##### What this is saying